gbdev/gb-asm-tutorial/src/part3/the-player.md

 {{#include ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-shoot}}
 ```

 After we've potentially moved the player and/or shot a new bullet.
 We need to draw our player.
-However to create the "flashing" effect when damaged, we'll conditionally NOT draw our player sprite.
+However, to create the "flashing" effect when damaged, we'll conditionally NOT draw our player sprite.
 We do this based on the "wPlayerFlash" variable.

 - If the "wPlayerFlash" variable is 0, the player is not damaged, we'll skip to drawing our player sprite.
 - Otherwise, decrease the "wPlayerFlash" variable by 5.